A Girls Guide to Cars

 • Automatic Parking Assist

-• Safety Package includes dual-stage frontal airbags, driver and right front passenger airbag, driver seat mounted in front center airbags, side impact driver and right front passenger airbags, head curtain front and rear outboard seating positions, StabiliTrak (stability control with traction), tire pressure monitoring system, theft deterrent package, lane alert, rear cross traffic alert and more.
+• Safety Package includes dual-stage frontal airbags, driver and front passenger airbags, driver seat mounted in front center airbags, side-impact driver and front passenger airbags, head curtain front and rear outboard seating positions, StabiliTrak (stability control with traction), tire pressure monitoring system, theft-deterrent package, lane alert, rear cross-traffic alert and more.

 • The Escalade gets an average of 17 MPG, 14 in the city and 21 on the highway